jackyoh/ohara-docs/content/zh/home/hero.md

 #  label = '<a class="js-github-release" href="https://github.com/oharastream/ohara/updates" data-repo="oharastream/ohara">Latest release<!-- V --></a>'
 +++

-[中文]Ohara is an scalable streaming platform, that allows users to easily organized their input, output, and streaming applications with an clean and comprehensive GUI.
+Ohara is a scalable streaming platform, that allows users to easily organized their input, output, and streaming applications with an clean and comprehensive GUI.

 <span style="text-shadow: none;">
   <a class="github-button" href="https://github.com/oharastream/ohara" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star this on GitHub">Star</a>